karencfisher/simple-chat/readme.md

 Maybe the simplest voice chat with GPT-3 one can build?
 This is a project to build a voice interface for GPT-3, which can be used as a chatbot or for other purposes.
 Using SpeechRecognition to convert speech to text (using the Google speech recongition engine), passing the text to GPT-3 via the OpenAI API, and then converting the resulting text to speech using Coqui TTS and simple audio.
 The use case is defined by providing a prompt as a "pretext," which merely needs to be saved in a text file.

 <b>Update:</b> Changed both speech recognition engine to Vosk, and text to speech to pyttsx3.
-These are more efficient, resulting in less latecny!
+These are more efficient, resulting in less latency!

 <span style="color: gray">